mvoseismic/getnPlot/README.md

-  --datimtag        Number of characters in time bit of datim tag (default: 4) --downsample      Downsampling factor (default: 1) --saverms         Save RMS of signals in a text file (default: False) --nochaff         Remove all labelling, titles (default: False) --noscnl          Remove scnl label in panel (default: False) --heliwidth       Width (minutes) of helicorder plot (default: 15.0)
+  --datimtag        Number of characters in time bit of datim tag (default: 4) --downsample      Downsampling factor (default: 1) --saverms         Save RMS of signals in a text file (default: False) --savemax         Save max of signals in a text file (default: False) --nochaff         Remove all labelling, titles (default: False) --noscnl          Remove scnl label in panel (default: False) --heliwidth       Width (minutes) of helicorder plot (default: 15.0)